beakerbrowser/hashbase/readme.md

 #### HTTP Sites

-Hypercloud can host the archives as HTTP sites.
+Hashbase can host the archives as HTTP sites.
 This has the added benefit of enabling [dat-dns shortnames](npm.im/dat-dns) for the archives.
 There are two possible schemes:

 ```yaml
 sites: per-user